proton-nativejs/proton-native/docs/packaging.md

 # Packaging

-Currently, the easiest way to package a Proton Native v2 application is to use `nexe`.
+Currently, the easiest way to package a Valence Native v2 application is to use `nexe`.
 This will create a binary for your platform.
 Unfortunately due to how `nexe` works, you will have to distribute a small folder next to that binary.
 This contains the Qt libraries, as well as the Node.js bindings for Qt.